Colombian spider monkey

-The Colombian spider monkey (Ateles fusciceps rufiventris) is a subspecies of the Black-headed spider monkey, a type of New World monkey, found in Colombia and Panama.
-Some authorities, such as Froelich (1991), Collins and Dubach (2001) and Nieves (2005), do not recognize the Black-headed spider monkey as a distinct species and so treat the Colombian spider monkey as a subspecies of Geoffroy's spider monkey.
+The Colombian spider monkey (Ateles fusciceps rufiventris) is a subspecies of the black-headed spider monkey, a type of New World monkey, found in Colombia and Panama.

 The Colombian spider monkey lives in dry forests, humid forests and cloud forests, and can live up to 2000 to 2500 m above sea level.
-It is entirely black with some white on its chin while the Brown-headed spider monkey (A. f. fusciceps) has a black or brown body and a brown head.
+This subspecies is entirely black with some white on its chin while the nominate subspecies, the brown-headed spider monkey (A. f. fusciceps), has a black or brown body and a brown head.